 Have you ever made a shawl, such as Ishbel, with a garter stitch border and yarn overs worked on every row between the border and the main body of the shawl?

 If so you might have found that the yarn overs next to one border were dramatically larger than the ones on the other side.
-This problem isn't caused by bad knitting, and there's an easy way to fix it.
+Good news!
+This problem of non-symmetrical yarn overs isn't caused by bad knitting, and there's an easy way to fix it.

-If you need a refresher on the basics of yarn overs before diving into this troubleshooting post start with our Learn to knit: Yarn Overs post.
+If you need a refresher on the basics of yarn overs before diving into this troubleshooting post, start with our Learn to Knit: Yarn Overs post.

 A yarn over worked before a purl stitch takes a slightly longer path around the needle, than one worked before a knit stitch, which means more yarn is used and the resulting hole is larger.

 To keep the yarn over hole open you'll need to work into the back leg of the yarn over on the following row.